quincycheng/katacoda-scenarios-personal/conjur-jenkins/conjur-conn.md

-The following steps define the connection to the DAP appliance.
+The following steps define the connection to Conjur.
 This is typically a one-time configuration.

-You may need to login to Jenkins again after restart.
-Jenkins user name is `admin`{{copy}} and password is `344827fbdbfb40d5aac067c7a07b9230`{{copy}}
+In case your Jenkins session has been time-out, Jenkins user name is `admin`{{copy}} and password is `344827fbdbfb40d5aac067c7a07b9230`{{copy}}

 1. Navigate to Manage Jenkins > Manage Credentials > (global) > Add Credentials, the [Global credentials (unrestricted)]({{TRAFFIC_HOST1_8081}}/credentials/store/system/domain/_/newCredentials) page should be shown

 2. On the form that appears, configure the login credentials.
-These are credentials for the Jenkins host to log into DAP.
+These are credentials for the Jenkins host to log into Conjur.

 ![theimage](https://github.com/quincycheng/katacoda-scenarios/raw/master/conjur-jenkins/media/04-conn.PNG)